JohnAsaro/JohnAsaro/README.md

 - Currently training the bot to succeed in the [My Way Home](https://vizdoom.farama.org/environments/default/#my-way-home) scenerio using ACO.

 ### 👀 Future Plans:
-- Will go back to Defend The Center, and solve it with visual information + CMA-ES.
+- Will go back to Defend The Center, and solve it with visual information + NEAT.
 - Plan on combining this with my ACO framework to beat the E1M1 in the original DOOM :godmode:.

 🔗 [Explore The Repository!](https://github.com/JohnAsaro/DOOM-bot)